-- 2. Schools who did not meet having 90% or greater documentation from the previous year, or schools identified as needing review due to concerns from regional or agency staff are added to the monitoring list.
-In addition, schools that are returned to the monitoring list will be added to the list of schools being monitored and will not replace a school on the random list. - 3.
-Regional Accountability Coordinators (RACs) and NCDPI staff may request a school be added in any year for monitoring.
+2. Schools who did not meet having 90% or greater documentation from the previous year for either the four-year cohort rate or five-year cohort rate, or schools identified as needing review due to concerns from regional or agency staff are added to the random sample selected monitoring list.
+Schools that are returned to the monitoring list will be added to the list and will not replace a school on the random list.

+3. Regional Accountability Coordinators (RACs) and NCDPI staff may request a school be added in any year for monitoring.